philipObiri/alx-low_level_programming/0x02-functions_nested_loops/README.md

 About this project :
 ============================

-In this project i learnt and practiced;
+In this project I learnt and practiced;

 What are nested loops and how to use them
 What is a function and how do you use functions